knpuniversity/symfony-journey/knpu/http-kernel/sub-request-internals.rst

 Now we know why we're getting the weird ``isMac`` behavior in the sub request!
 The ``UserAgentSubscriber`` - in fact all listeners - are called on both requests.
-But the second time, the request object is **not** the *real* request It's just some empty-ish Request object that has the ``_controller`` set on it.
+But the second time, the request object is **not** the *real* request.
+It's just some empty-ish Request object that has the ``_controller`` set on it.
 It doesn't, for example, have the same query parameters as the main request.

-That's why the first time ``UserAgentSubscriber`` runs, it reads the``?notMac=1`` correctly.
-But the second time this is run for the sub request, there are no query parameters and the override fails.
+That's why the first time ``UserAgentSubscriber`` runs, it reads the ``?notMac=1`` correctly.
+But the second time, when this is run for the sub request, there are *no* query parameters and the override fails.

 Properly Handling Sub-Request Data
 ----------------------------------